Susan Fowler’s lawyers just told the Supreme Court why tech cos should eliminate arbitration agreements

 The issue Fowler is trying to tackle — and one that we’ve written before — is the inability of Uber’s employees to join class-action lawsuits and otherwise fight the company in court.
 Uber instead forces employees into arbitration, a maneuver designed to move a lawsuit off its path toward a courtroom and onto the desk of an adjudicator, whose verdict is legally binding and completely confidential.
 No one ever hears about employees’ grievances.

 Uber is far from alone in employing the tactic.
 Employment attorneys we’ve interviewed say that something like 80 percent of tech companies compel their employees into arbitration.

-But that doesn’t make it right, argues Fowler, via her attorneys.
+That doesn’t make it right, argues Fowler, via her attorneys.
 In fact, says her brief: the arbitration agreement, or “class-action waiver” that Uber asks employees to sign when they start their careers with the company, “takes away from these workers the concerted activity in which they are most likely to engage, and from which they are most likely to benefit: The right to engage in collective litigation.”

 Her lawyers’ argument is three pronged, arguing that: